dxc-technology/about-devops-dojo/README.md

 * The pull request / feature branch version control model.

+* The team deciding in an incident room strewn with coke cans, pizza boxes and stale air t to investigate the use of value stream mapping to better understand their current and desired processes.

+* How the team following a VSM workshop borrow from Japanese manufacturing to initiate a DevOps Kaizen cycle aka process of continuous improvement for their software development value stream.

 Access the website at [https://dxc-technology.github.io/about-devops-dojo/](https://dxc-technology.github.io/about-devops-dojo/).

 Experience DevOps Training - Use the Dojo, Luke.